ToshioCP/Gtk4-tutorial/gfm/sec6.md

 ... ... ...
 ~~~

-It tells us that literal strings are embedded in program binary codes.
+This shows that literal strings are embedded in program binary codes.

-## Strings defined as arrays
+## Strings Defined as Arrays

 If a string is defined as an array, it's stored in static memory area or stack.
-It depends on the class of the array.
+It depends on the storage class of the array.
-If the array's class is `static`, then it's placed in static memory area.
+If the array's storage class is `static`, then it's placed in static memory area.
 The allocated memory lives for the life of the program.
 This area is writable.

-If the array's class is `auto`, it's placed in stack.
+If the array's storage class is `auto`, it's placed in stack.
-If the array is defined inside a function, its default class is `auto`.
+If the array is defined inside a function, its default storage class is `auto`.
 The stack area will disappear when the function returns to the caller.
 Arrays defined on the stack are writable.